PGP1/rbpi-core/README.md

  -----END CERTIFICATE-----
 ```

-Save as rootCA.pem in the same directory as above certificated
+Save as rootCA.pem in the same directory as above certificated.
+You can also create your own CA, please refer to online documentation to IoT Core Credentials.

 #### Create the configuration file